leenaelbarq/tinyurl/README.md

 - Deploy to a platform like Render or Railway.
 - Later migrate from SQLite to a production database like PostgreSQL.
 - Add monitoring endpoints and automated formatting/linting checks.
+Additional notes:
+- CI: GitHub Actions workflows provided in `.github/workflows/` for test and container image build (push-only on `main`).
+- Docker: `Dockerfile` and `docker-compose.yml` included for local development and monitoring with Prometheus.

 ## Academic Honesty
 I used GitHub Copilot and AI tools occasionally for syntax help, debugging, and structuring repetitive sections (like test setup and function templates).